DinggiDing/CareQuestionnaire/README.md

 # Supplementary Material
 # Digital Forms for All: A Holistic Multimodal Large Language Model Agent for Health Data Entry

+This page contains documentation for My Care Questionnaire, a system described in our IMWUT 2024.

+**Paper title:** Digital Forms for All: A Holistic Multimodal Large Language Model Agent for Health Data Entry.

+**Authors**: Andrea Cuadra, Justine Breuch, Samantha Estrada, David Ihim, Isabelle Hung, Derek Askaryar, Marwan Hassanien, Kristen L. Fessele, and James A. Landay

 ## Backend
 The python backend server is in `genie_service/`
 * Prompts are in `/genie_service/functions/autovrfa/prompts`